Myth Busting: The Productivity–Pay Gap (2022)

 Current situation of the gender pay gap — the butterfly effect

 If we examine the vertical scale, the wage distribution inequality is also evident.
-For example, there's a significant fluctuation in the top 10% of earners.
+For example, in 2020, there was a significant fluctuation in the top 10% of earners.

-At the 10th percentile, female workers are paid $0.92 whereas male workers in the same position earn $1.
+At the 10th percentile, female workers were paid $0.92 whereas male workers in the same position earned $1.

-But, as women go up the corporate ladder, the gap increases, so in the 95th percentile, it's only $0.74 — again, relative to $1 of their male counterparts.
+But, as women go up the corporate ladder, the gap increases, so in the 95th percentile, it was only $0.74 — again, relative to $1 of their male counterparts.

-Lowering the gap by only 10% is estimated to result in a 3% labor productivity boost.
+Here’s another fact —lowering the wage gap between men and women by only 10% is estimated to result in a 3% labor productivity boost.

 Objectively, there’s no room for this kind of discrimination in the modern age, as women are just as valuable as men.
 This goes especially for working mothers, as the scope of their responsibilities requires perfecting their time management skills.